photodude/BIBO2-PrusaSlicer/README.md

 The versioning system used by PrusaSlicer is based on [Semantic Versioning](https://semver.org/), the config_version field expects a version string formated as Major.minor.patch, optionally there may also be a pre-release string (such as "-alpha") appended.

 ## Version History
+- Pre-release 0.0.8-alpha1 (2023-03-06): Fix for Issue #1 filament unloading at start of print.
+Other start gcode fixes, improve supports by setting default support contact distance to layer height.
 - Pre-release 0.0.6-alpha2 (2023-01-28): adopts the 2022 Maker's Muse "common changed" slicer settings video https://youtu.be/mE521Q4H6aY
   - List of modifications:
     - perimeters = 3 (was 2)